 You can restore a database to a different database cluster running on the database server.
-The following sections outline the procedure for performing this type of a restore.
+The following topics outline the procedure for performing this type of a restore.

-Prior to initiating this type of restore, make sure that the following prerequisites are met:
+Before initiating this type of restore, verify that the following prerequisites are met:

-- Same version of PostgreSQL installed The PostgreSQL version must be same as the version running on the existing database server. - Database cluster exists on the PostgreSQL Server A database cluster must exist on the PostgreSQL server and this cluster must be added to the plug-in.
-To add the cluster, see Adding a database cluster.
+- Same version of PostgreSQL installed: The PostgreSQL version must be same as the version running on the existing database server. - Database cluster exists on the PostgreSQL Server: A database cluster must exist on the PostgreSQL Server and this cluster must be added to the plug-in.
+To add the cluster, see Adding a database cluster. - 1 Select the data to restore from the backup saveset by following the instructions outlined in Selecting data for a restore.